logarrhythmic/OpenCiv/README.md

 OpenCiv
 =======

-An open game based on the 5th game of the popular Civilization franchise.
+An open game based on the 5th game of the popular Civilization franchise, focusing on multiplayer.
 Uses Unity3D.

 #I want to help
 Good.
 Fork the repository, download Unity3D and open the OpenCiv -folder in Unity.
 Check the issues -section and the Wiki for things that could be done.
 Please write as clear code as you can and issue a pull request when you are certain that your changes are ready to reviewed and merged.